 Sfoglina is a restaurant that specializes in handmade Italian pastas.
-It’s in the Van Ness neighborhood, actually just a block from the Metro station.
 The aesthetic was a little bit unexpected.
 In a city full of old buildings and history, Sfoglina appears as this quaint, gardenesque restaurant.
 The inside is modern and chic with subtle hints of a classic vibe.
-I didn’t expect it to look so new inside.

 We started out with cocktails.
-I had originally planned to get wine, but the glasses of wine were just as much as the cocktails.
-I don’t really see the purpose of paying $14 for a glass of wine when I rarely buy a bottle that is more expensive than that.
-I will, however, pay that on occasion for a specialty cocktail.
 Chris ordered the Aged Negroni (gin, Campari, sweet vermouth) and I ordered the Fabio Venetian Spritzer (Aperol, prosecco, yuzu).
 Both drinks were spectacular.
 I found mine to be particularly refreshing.

 For entrees, we ordered the squid ink linguine with lobster and the pappardelle noodles with lamb ragu.
 These were the two dishes we wanted to try most, of course with the realization that we’d be sharing a little bit.

-The pappardelle (the dish I ordered) was fantastic.
-The handmade noodles were a work of art.
-I found the thickness and texture to be perfect.
+The pappardelle was delectable.
+The handmade pasta was a work of art with perfect thickness and texture.
 However, what really made this dish was the lamb ragu.
-Chris even said that it was the best ragu he has had since Bologna (where he studied abroad in college).
+Chris even said that it was the best ragu he has had since Bologna.
 I have never had food in Bologna, but that ragu was something to admire.
 I could tell that that meat had been braising for a long time due to the depth of flavor that had developed.
 This was hands down the best pasta I have had in a long time.